 Gather for a pop-up concert, artist talk, family-friendly program, or get-together in a glass-enclosed, light-filled community gathering space.
 As programming spills outdoors, enjoy festivals, concerts, films, and events on the museum grounds.

-Beginning in 2022, building tours will highlight the innovative design, materials, and landscaping of the new Arkansas Museum of Fine Arts.
+After our grand opening, building tours will highlight the innovative design, materials, and landscaping of the new Arkansas Museum of Fine Arts.

 The Storied Collections of Judy Onofrio